dominik31415/architecture/README.md

 # Classifying buildings by architectural style using Keras/InceptionV3

 ### Summary:
 I trained (transfer learning + fine-tuning) the InceptionV3 CNN using Keras to classify buildings by their architectural style (I picked 10 styles, see below).
 The training images were harvested from Bing using a script.
 The NN eventually achieves about **65% accuracy**.
-Honestly, I expected better but it seems that most errors are due to either low quality training images (low res, multiple buildings) or styles that are difficult to discern even for humans (modern, postmodern, brutalist).
+Honestly, I expected better but it seems that many errors are due to either low quality training images (low res, multiple buildings, interior images) or styles that are difficult to discern even for humans (modern, postmodern, brutalist).
+It would be interesting to see how this NN performs on a more curated data set.

 Trained styles:
 {0: 'artdeco',  1: 'brutalist',  2: 'classical',  3: 'colonial',  4: 'gothic',  5: 'modern',  6: 'ottoman',  7: 'postmodern',  8: 'romanesque',  9: 'tudor'}